 Garbage

-After composting, recycling and recovery at the ecocentre, there’s almost nothing left to put in your garbage bin.
+After composting, recovery and the ecocentre, there’s almost nothing left to put in your garbage bin.

-An estimated 85% of household waste can be composted, recycled or reclaimed at an ecocentre.
+An estimated 85% of household waste can be composted, recovered or reclaimed at an ecocentre.
 We appreciate your help keeping waste out of our landfills!

 Accepted materials